 |Wood Kitchen Countertops||$15-$60||$6-$12||$2-$3||$23-$75|

 |Stainless Steel Countertops||$60-$90||$6-$12||$2-$3||$68-$105|

 Most countertop types are available in a good/better/best spectrum for each material.
 The price ranges reflect their differences:

-- Rare material, especially varieties of granite and marble that are less common than most, cost significantly more
+- Rarity of Material – Rare material, especially varieties of granite and marble that are less common than most, cost significantly more

-Cost of living in your area will have an impact on where your total costs are on the spectrum, as it does in most other major purchases you make.
+- Cost of Living – Cost of living in your area will have an impact on where your total costs are on the spectrum, as it does in most other major purchases you make.

-Who installs your countertops will also affect cost, and could affect the quality of the installation.
+- Pro or DIY – Who installs your countertops will also affect cost, and could affect the quality of the installation.
 General carpenters and handyman services cost less than experienced countertop specialists.
 If you’re using a designer or general contractor that is hiring the installer and coordinating the workflow, a premium will likely be charged for the service.

 Ways to Save on Your Countertops